jamescherti/minimal-emacs.d/README.md

 ## Features

 1. **Performance Improvements:**
-   - Prefers loading newer compiled files.
    - Increases the amount read from processes in a single chunk.
+   - Customizes `file-name-handler-alist` for improved startup time and package load time.
    - Reduces rendering workload by not rendering cursors or regions in non-focused windows.
    - Disables warnings from the legacy advice API and suppresses warnings about aliased variables.
-   - Avoids unnecessary network checks and excessive UI updates.
+   - Avoids unnecessary excessive UI updates.
    - Disables font compacting to avoid high memory usage.
-   - Customizes `file-name-handler-alist` for improved startup time and package load time.
+   - Prefers loading newer compiled files.
    - Reduces startup screen and message noise, including removing the "For information about GNU Emacs..." message.
    - Configures Emacs to start with a scratch buffer in `fundamental-mode` to shave seconds off startup time.
    - Delays garbage collection during startup to improve performance and resets it to a more reasonable value once Emacs has started.